|Oracle® Database System Administration Guide

 When creating a database, the character set you choose depends on the language(s) to be supported and the character set(s) of the clients connecting to the server.
 Many languages can be supported by the default z/OS character set of WE8EBCDIC1047, but many others cannot.

-The following table allows you to select an appropriate value for the CHARACTER SET clause of the CREATE DATABASE statement, based on the language to be supported and on the character set of the z/OS client.
-If you need to support languages that are not on this chart, please contact Oracle Support Services.
+The following table enables to select an appropriate value for the CHARACTER SET clause of the CREATE DATABASE statement, based on the language to be supported and on the character set of the z/OS client.
+If you need to support languages that are not on this chart, contact Oracle Support Services.

 |Language||Client Character Set on z/OS||Server Character Set on z/OS|